ximonsson/gameboy/README.md

 ### TODO

 * [-] Audio support!
-	* There is sound but there are some errors.
+	* ~There is sound but there are some errors.~
+	* Everything sounds correct now but there is a lot special behavior that has not been solved so we are not really passing the tests at the moment.
 * [x] Sprite - BG priority needs to be solved.
 * [ ] RTC for MBC3.
 * [x] Timer support - need to keep better track of CPU cycles.